beartype/beartype/doc/src/faq.rst

-* If you forget the pandera.check_types_ decorator (but still apply the :func:`beartype.beartype` decorator), :func:`beartype.beartype` will only **shallowly type-check** (i.e., validate the types but *not* the contents of) pandas objects.
+* If you forget the pandera.check_types_ decorator (but still apply the :func:`beartype.beartype` decorator), :func:`beartype.beartype` will only **shallowly type-check** (i.e., validate the types but *not* the contents of) pandas_ objects.
 This is better than nothing, but... look.
 No API is perfect.
   We didn't make crazy.
 We only integrate with crazy.
 The lesson here is to never forget the pandera.check_types_ decorator.
-* If you forget the :func:`beartype.beartype` decorator (but still apply the pandera.check_types_ decorator), pandera.check_types_ will **silently ignore everything** except pandas objects.
-Seriously.
+* If you forget the :func:`beartype.beartype` decorator (but still apply the pandera.check_types_ decorator), pandera.check_types_ will **silently ignore everything** except pandas_ objects.
 This is the worst case.
-This is literally the blimp crashing and burning on the cover of *Led Zeppelin I*.
+This is literally `the blimp crashing and burning on the cover <led zeppelin_>`__ of *Led Zeppelin I*.
+The lesson here is to never forget the :func:`beartype.beartype` decorator.

+There are two lessons here.
+Both suck.
+Nobody should need to read fifty paragraphs full of flaming dragons just to validate pandas_ objects.
+Moreover, you are thinking: "It smells like boilerplate."
+You are *not* wrong.
+It is textbook boilerplate.
+Thankfully, your concerns can all be fixed with even more boilerplate.
+Did we mention none of this is our fault?

-Forget nothing by instead defining a new convenience ``@bearpanderatype`` decorator that automates all the special madness away:
+Define a new ``@bearpanderatype`` decorator internally applying both the :func:`beartype.beartype` and pandera.check_types_ decorators; then use that instead of either of those.
+Automate away the madness with more madness:

 .. code-block:: python